• Recipes

 However, if you're in the mood for tea, just leave out the salt and add a drizzle of honey.
 It's just as soothing and delicious.

 For more nourishing beverages, try cinnamon tea or my winter elixir made from ginger, cinnamon, turmeric, honey & apple cider vinegar.
 You can also try cozy maple syrup coffee.
+For a refreshing treat, try watermelon-lime popsicles with coconut water.

 Ingredients